mtowara/2022-rwth-julia-workshop/README.md

 ### Getting Julia
 For following the course you will need at least **Julia 1.7**.
 Julia can be easily obtained in binary form from [Julia downloads](https://julialang.org/downloads/).
+On some Ubuntus apt-get install julia works as well (it does not yet for 22.04)

 ### Getting all the rest
 To get the remaining files and dependencies